KrisHHFI/KrisHHFI/README.md

 ### Current Side Projects

-• Working towards a personal trading algorithm
+• Thinking about a new project

 <br />